MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_status.md

 A single bit that indicates that an internal bridge error has occurred.

+#### - MasterAbortOnSplitCompletion

+A single bit that indicates that a master abort on split completion has occurred.

+#### - PERRAsserted

+A single bit that indicates that a PERR# assertion was detected.

+#### - ReceivedMasterAbort

+A single bit that indicates that a master abort has been received.

+#### - ReceivedTargetAbort

+A single bit that indicates that a target abort has been received.

 #### - Reserved

 Reserved for system use.

+#### - RsvdZ

+Reserved for system use.

+#### - SERRAsserted

+A single bit that indicates that a SERR# assertion was detected.

+#### - TargetAbortOnSplitCompletion

+A single bit that indicates that a target abort on split completion has occurred.

+#### - UncorrectableAddressError

+A single bit that indicates that an uncorrectable address error has occurred.

+#### - UncorrectableAttributeError

+A single bit that indicates that an uncorrectable attribute error has occurred.

+#### - UncorrectableDataError

+A single bit that indicates that an uncorrectable data error has occurred.

+#### - UncorrectableSplitCompletion

+A single bit that indicates that an uncorrectable split completion message data error has occurred.

+#### - UnexpectedSplitCompletionError

+A single bit that indicates that an unexpected split completion error has occurred.

 ## -remarks